MOSES * EGYPT * SPAETH

 In short, Moses combined some chosen Egyptian glyphs, a very reduced number of them, and gave them (new) sound-values to be used for a proto-Semitic language but usable even for other languages as well.
 That was a new thing too.

-(In addition:) The particular sequence of the alphabetical letters - a, b, etc. - seems to have connections too, in writing systems of Babylonia, but depends originaly also on a frequency system (like e.g. a tone scale's octave or other dimensioned scales).
-This would exactly fit the widespred ancient tradition of using certain sound patterns in magical formulae and incantations (lots of papyus-texts concerning this, have been found) and for intonating religious ceremonials.
+(In addition:) The particular sequence of the alphabetical letters - a, b, etc. - seems to have connections too, in writing systems of Babylonia, but depends originally also on a frequency system (like e.g. a tone scale's octave or other dimensioned scales).
+This would exactly fit the widespread ancient tradition of using certain sound patterns in magical formulae and incantations (lots of papyrus-texts concerning this, have been found) and for intonating religious ceremonials.
 In short, out of "international" ancient knowledge and special tradition behind the concept of writing Moses made a synthesis and developed it to an advanced stage.

 -